-Individuals involved in a fight resulting in physical contact will be immediately removed from the school activity, parents will be called to come and get the students, and the students will not return to school until decided upon by the Headmaster.
+Individuals involved in a fight resulting in physical contact will be immediately removed from the school activity and parents will be called to come and get the students.
 Disciplinary action will be decided on an individual basis, but typically includes suspension.